FAQ Boarding Cats

 A: Should you cat fall ill whilst in our care we will arrange veterinary care.
 We will contact our regular veterinary practice (Donnington Grove) unless you request that we contact your own practice.
 All treatment up to the value of £500 will be covered by our veterinary insurance unless it is a known condition.
 Your cat is covered by our insurance for up to 72 hours after leaving our care.

 Q: Our cat does not like dogs ?

 A: The cattery is a completely separate building that is situated away from the kennel blocks at a lower level.
 Our reception forms part of the cattery building, into which dogs are not permitted.
 Therefore your cat will never come into contact or be disturbed by dogs.

 Q: We would like to see your cattery for ourselves ?

 A: Cattery standards, designs and premises vary greatly, and so we strongly recommend that you inspect any facilities that you are considering using.
 We are very proud of our cattery facilities and we will be delighted to show them to you.
-The cattery can be viewed at any time during our opening hours.
-No appointment is necessary.
+We offer daily viewing appointments at 14:00, 15:00 and 16:00.